Ed Dorn

-Edward Merton Dorn (April 2, 1929 – December 10, 1999, aged 70) was an American poet and teacher often associated with the Black Mountain poets.
-His most famous work is Gunslinger.
+Edward Merton Dorn (April 2, 1929 – December 10, 1999) was an American poet and teacher often associated with the Black Mountain poets.
+His most famous work is Gunslinger (1968).

 Overview

-Dorn was born in Villa Grove, Illinois.
+Dorn was born on April 2, 1929, in Villa Grove, Illinois, United States.
 He grew up in rural poverty during the Great Depression.
 He attended a one-room schoolhouse for his first eight grades.
 He later studied at the University of Illinois and at Black Mountain College (1950–55).
 At Black Mountain he came into contact with Charles Olson, who greatly influenced his literary worldview and his sense of himself as poet.

 Dorn's final examiner at Black Mountain was Robert Creeley, with whom, along with the poet Robert Duncan, Dorn became included as one of a trio of younger poets later associated with Black Mountain and with Charles Olson.

 In 1951, Dorn left Black Mountain and traveled to the Pacific Northwest, where he did manual labor and met his first wife, Helene; they returned to the school in late 1954.
-After graduation and two years of travel, Dorn's family settled in Washington state, the setting for his autobiographical novel By the Sound (originally published as Rites of Passage), which describes the grinding poverty of life in "the basement stratum of society."
-In 1961 he accepted his first teaching job at Idaho State University, where he published the magazine Wild Dog.
+After graduation and two years of travel, Dorn's family settled in Washington state, the setting for his autobiographical novel By the Sound (originally published as Rites of Passage), which describes the grinding poverty of life in "the basement stratum of society".
+In 1961, he accepted his first teaching job at Idaho State University, where he published the magazine Wild Dog.
 His first book of poetry, The Newly Fallen, was published by LeRoi Jones's Totem Press in 1961.

 In 1965, with the photographer Leroy Lucas, Dorn spent the summer visiting Indian reservations for a book commissioned by William Morrow & Co.
 Press, The Shoshoneans.
 That fall, British poet and scholar Donald Davie invited him to join the faculty at the Literature Department he was creating at the new University of Essex.
 He spent most of the next five years in England, where he published several collections of poems and wrote Book 1 of Gunslinger.
 He also started working with Gordon Brotherston on translations from Latin American texts, solidified his close friendship with British poet J.H.
 Prynne, and met his second wife, Jennifer Dunbar.